hcyvan/bin/README.md

 These scripts is write and test in debian 8.
 Detail is in the scripts.
 # Usage

 + Python is needed by register.
+All of the python script are v3.
 + Clone this repertory to anywhere you want according to your authority.
 + See *register* for the next.